dotnet/training-tutorials/content/asp.net/getting-started/dotnet-cli.md

 # Working with the dotnet Command Line Interface (CLI)
 by [Steve Smith](http://deviq.com/me/steve-smith)

-#### Sample Files
-Download a ZIP containing this tutorial's sample files:
-- [Initial Version] - Use this as a starting point when following along with the tutorial yourself
-- [Completed Version] - Includes the completed versions of all samples

 ## dotnet

-In the [previous lesson](lesson-01.md), you used the ``dotnet`` command line interface (CLI) to create, build, and run your first ASP.NET Core app.
+In the [previous lesson](your-first.md), you used the ``dotnet`` command line interface (CLI) to create, build, and run your first ASP.NET Core app.
 In this lesson, you'll learn a little more about this tool.

 To get started, open a new console window and type: